ShadowMitia/YACHT/README.md

 For this, simply open Visual Studio 2019, and select the "clone from repository" option when asked which project to open.
 Then, give it the HTTPS url from this repository (use the clone button above), and a destination path (it might ask you to login to the repository).

 Once it is downloaded, you can then open the CMakeLists.txt, so that Visual Studio notices the cmake file.
-And then select the Profiling compilation option on the compilation bar, with the desired executable (drop down arrow, then choose: `simulate.exe`, `train_cmaes.exe`, ...), and press the play button.
+And then select the Profiling compilation option on the compilation bar, with the desired executable, and press the play button.

 This will then compile the code for the desired executable, and then start said executable.

 # Unix (Ubuntu) setup
-The code is written to work in cmake, this means it is rather trivial to export to a Unix platform.
+The code is written to work in cmake, this means it can be compiled on a Unix platform.

 ### Prerequisites
 To use this in ubuntu 16.04, the following prerequisites are needed before you can ```git clone``` and compile: